Business Statistics and Analytics

 Additional Core Requirements

 Innovation is an important part of the UNC Kenan-Flagler culture.
-Every year, 20% of the electives we offer are new.
-This practice ensures that emerging topics in business and faculty research are quickly reflected in the curriculum.
-You may begin taking electives as early as module III of your first year.
+Every year 10% of the electives we offer are new, ensuring that our curriculum is reflective of emerging topics in business and faculty research.
+You will begin taking electives during module III of your first year.

 Business Analytics and Decision Making